 There is no single diagnostic test that can determine if a person has Alzheimer’s disease.
 Physicians (often with the help of specialists such as neurologists, neuropsychologists, geriatricians and geriatric psychiatrists) use a variety of approaches and tools to help make a diagnosis.
 Although physicians can almost always determine if a person has dementia, it may be difficult to identify the exact cause.

-During the medical workup, your health care provider will review your medical history, including psychiatric history and history of cognitive and behavioral changes.
-He or she will want to know about any current and past medical problems and concerns, as well as any medications you are taking.
+During the medical workup, the health care provider will review the person's medical history, including psychiatric history and history of cognitive and behavioral changes.
+He or she will want to know about any current and past medical problems and concerns, as well as any medications the person is taking.
 The doctor will also ask about key medical conditions affecting other family members, including whether they may have had Alzheimer's disease or other dementias.

 What to expect